tsackton/taelgarverse/docs/campaigns/dunmari-frontier/party-treasure.md

 - [Shatterstorm](<treasure/treasure-from-raven-s-hold/shatterstorm.md>) (rare major item)
 - Celestial Gem of Protection (rare major item).
 A gift from a celestial, produced by celestial magic and given to [Riswynn](<../../people/pcs/dunmar-fellowship/riswynn.md>) in exchange for her aid.
 - [Silverspark Gauntlets](<treasure/treasure-from-solo-adventures/silverspark-gauntlets.md>) (uncommon major item)
+- Dragonhide Cloak (uncommon major item).
+Made from the hide of a white dragon; purchased in Zvervinka.
 - Masterwork shield, constructed of 7.5 lb of [Skaer steel](<../../things/materials/skaer-steel.md>) by [Umli](<../../people/other-nonhumans/umli.md>).
 Grants +1 additional bonus to AC, and +2 to bonus to Dexterity saving throws against effects targeting only you, or that you could reasonably block with a shield.

 Minor items: